Troy-Will/alignment-web-build/governance/charter/covenant-contract.md

 {% include governance-return.html %}
 {% include breadcrumbs.html %}

+### This document has been deprecated.
+Superceded by [Divine Will](alignment-web-build/governance/charter/divineiwill.md)

 Apollyon Alignment is a structured ethical framework and governance system built around the Angelic Alignment Program—focused on clarity, non-harm, humility, and stable symbolic practice.